The Journey of St. Mark’s Throne

 By Maged Kamel

-The Coptic Orthodox Church is considered one of the oldest, if not the oldest, apostolic churches in the world, hence the importance of giving attention to its history and civilization as an integral part of Egypt’s history to know its cultural heritage.
-In this article, we will trace the journey of the transfer of St. Mark’s Throne (See) from the beginning of preaching in Alexandria until the present day, starting with the first stop.
+The Coptic Orthodox Church is considered one of the oldest, if not the oldest, apostolic churches in the world.
+Hence, it is important to give attention to its history and civilization as an integral part of Egypt’s history and cultural heritage.
+In this article, we will trace the journey of the Throne (See) of St. Mark from the beginning of his preaching in Alexandria until the present day.

 First Stop: Alexandria (Approximately 61–1048 AD)

-It is historically proven that St. Mark the Apostle came to Alexandria in 61 AD, lighting the first spark of preaching.
-The history of the Church tells us that while one day he was walking by the sea thinking and contemplating about where to start preaching in this great city of the magnificent school and major library.
+It is historically proven that St. Mark the Apostle came to Alexandria in 61 AD, lighting the first spark of Christianity in Egypt.
+The history of the Church tells us that one day he was walking by the sea thinking and contemplating where to start preaching in this great city with a magnificent school and major library.
 His sandals were worn out from walking, so he went to a shoemaker called “Anianus” to fix it.
-Suddenly, the puncher wounded his hand and he subconsciously shouted “O, the one God” due to the severity of the pain.
+Suddenly, the shoemaker wounded his hand and he subconsciously shouted “O, the one God” due to the severity of the pain.
 St. Mark the Apostle seized the opportunity and asked him if he wanted to know “the one God.”
-When he answered, “Yes,” St. Mark began to explain to him the Christian faith so that he and his family believed and were baptized.
-Anianus’ house became the center of preaching the Christian faith.
-When the number of believers increased, St. Mark the Apostle ordained him the first bishop of Alexandria.
-After St. Mark the Apostle’s martyrdom in 68 AD, his holy relics were kept in a church called “Bokalia,” whose current place is St. Mark’s Cathedral in Mahatet El-Raml, Alexandria, Egypt, and it became the official patriarchal residence.
+When he answered, “Yes,” St. Mark began to explain to him the Christian faith until he and his family believed and were baptized.
+Anianus’ house became the center of preaching the Christian faith in the city.
+When the number of believers increased, St. Mark the Apostle ordained Anianus the first bishop of Alexandria.
+After St. Mark ’s martyrdom in 68 AD, his holy relics were kept in a church called “Bokalia,” whose current place is St. Mark’s Cathedral in Mahatet El-Raml, Alexandria, Egypt, and it became the official patriarchal residence.

 Second Stop: The Church of the Virgin Al-Mu’allaqa (1047–1320 AD)

 The city of Cairo was established in 969 AD as the beginning of the Fatimid rule in Egypt.
 All trade was moved to the new capital, which motivated Pope Christodolos (1046–1077 AD), the 66th Patriarch, to transfer the papal throne to the Church of the Virgin known as “The Hanging Church” (Al-Kanisa Al-Mu’allaqa) in Old Cairo (Masr Al-Qadima).
-Alfred J. Butler (1850-1936 AD), the famous English historian, said about the church that it is one of the oldest churches remaining in Egypt as the small church dates back to the third or fourth century AD, while the large church dates back to the sixth century AD.
-Also, it is called the Hanging Church because it was built on the ruins of the Roman Fortress and was built in the architecture of a basilica with three altars.
+Alfred J. Butler (1850-1936 AD), the famous English historian, said that it was one of the oldest churches remaining in Egypt.
+The small church dates back to the third or fourth century AD, while the large church dates back to the sixth century AD.
+Also, it is called the Hanging Church because it was built on the ruins of the Roman Fortress and was built as a basilica with three altars.
 Al-Maqrizi wrote about in his book “Al-Maqrizi’s Plans” (Kitab Al-Khitatt Al-Maqriziyah) under the title “The Hanging Church in the City of Cairo,” that it was in the area of the “Palace of Wax” (The Babylon Palace in the Babylon Fortress), and was called “Al-Sayeda” (The Lady), and that “it was greatly revered by [the Copts].”

 Third Stop: The Church of the Virgin in Haret Zuweila (1320–1660 AD)